mpc-alliance/mpc-alliance.github.io/garbled_circuit.md

 So far, we illustrate the basic principle of Yao's garbled circuits.
 For almost 40 years, many optimized techniques are proposed to improve this basic protocol.
 Free-XOR (no encryption for XOR gate), row reduction and half gate (reduce the number of each AND gate to 2 ciphertexts) techniques and hardware acceleration (using AES-NI ) significantly improve the efficiency of garbled circuit.

 Garbling is one of the most useful and practical techniques to implement MPC protocols.
 The computation cost of garbling is very low since using AES-NI.
 The round complexity of garbling-based protocol is constant, which is good in practice.
 However, the amount of data in communication is relatively large, and it is more suitatble for high-bandwidth network environment.

-####References
+#### References

 1. Protocols for secure computations.
 Andrew C. Yao.
 2. How to Generate and Exchange Secrets.
 Andrew C. Yao.
 3. How to exchange secrets with oblivious transfer.
 Michael O. Rabin.
 4. Improved Garbled Circuit: Free XOR Gates and Applications.
 Vladimir Kolesnikov, Thomas Schneider.
 5. Practical Garbled Circuit Optimizations.
 Mike Rosulek. [https://web.engr.oregonstate.edu/~rosulekm/](https://web.engr.oregonstate.edu/~rosulekm/)

+Author: Xiang Xie @PlatON